fernandopalafox/fernandopalafox.github.io/content/growing.md

 You're wasting everyone's time the more you spend here.
 Part of facing truth in this respect has meant I asked myself the following question: "Do my friends love me for who I am or what I do?"[^1].

-> Life expands or shrinks according to one's courage — , 1939

 Instead, surround yourself by courageous people.
 As Anaïs Nin said "life expands or shrinks according to one's courage".
 So find people that aren't afraid of calling you out on your bullshit.